adore/daylight/doc/develop.md

 There isn't any need for you to include your `has_many` associations in your serializer.
-These collections will be looked up from the `Daylight` client in a seperate request.
+These collections will be looked up from the `Daylight` client by a seperate request.

 The serializer above will generate JSON like: